Logo

 4. Varicocele: Varicocele is a swelling of the veins that drain the testicles, which can cause reduced sperm production and quality.

-5. Genetic Abnormalities: Genetic abnormalities, such as Klinefelter’s syndrome or Y chromosome deletions, can affect sperm production and lead to male infertility.
+5. Genetic Abnormalities: Genetic abnormalities, such as Klinefelter’s syndrome or Y chromosome deletions, can affect sperm production and lead to infertility.

 6. Infections: Certain infections, such as chlamydia and gonorrhea, can damage the male reproductive system and affect fertility.